OmAmar106/Template-for-Competitive-Programming/README.md

 ## In Progress

 - Additional algorithms and data structures will be added over time to expand the utility of the repository.
-Contributions and suggestions for new snippets are welcome.
+Issue Raising for new snippets are welcome.

 ## Usage